 Ed is a public speaker, author, self-defense, personal safety, and crime prevention Instructor.
-Known for giving interactive street smart personal safety and self-defense seminars and workshops to high schools, universities, community organizations and corporations.
+Known for giving interactive street smart personal safety and self-defense seminars and workshops to high schools, universities, community organizations and corporations, and families.
 He teaches participants how to identify and avoid potentially dangerous people, places and situations, by increasing their personal and situational awareness and how to defend themselves from attack.

 Growing up on Chicago’s Southside, Ed learned early in life to pay attention to his surroundings in order to avoid potentially dangerous people and situations.

 For over 35 years Ed Kress has been an instructor and student at the Degerberg Academy of Martial Arts, named “Best Overall Martial Arts School” worldwide by Black Belt Magazine.
 Master Fred Degerberg awarded Ed his 7th degree Black Belt in 2015.
 Ed also teaches Self-Defense classes at Fonseca Martial Arts

 Working with local law enforcement officers and directors of campus security, Ed has developed a program which focuses on teaching Personal Safety/Self-Defense for school, work, home and on the streets.
 He has trained thousands of adult men and women, high school and college students to improve their personal and situational awareness and to physically defend themselves using a wide variety of Martial Arts techniques..